 'Ophelia' by Sir John Everett Millais (1851-52).
 Tate Britain, London.

-Flooding is the most common natural disaster in the world, and river managers looking to reduce the risk fo river flooding have historically removed river plants rivers indiscriminately.
+Flooding is the most common disaster in the world, and river managers looking to reduce the risk fo river flooding have historically removed river plants rivers indiscriminately.
 However, this also changes the local ecosystem as different species bounce back with different growth rates to alter the local habitat and flow control.
-This removal is also often inappropriate – dredging damages local ecosystems however it is only suitable for slow moving rivers where flow is at a speed below average walking pace.
+This removal is also often inappropriate – dredging is only suitable for slow moving rivers where flow is at a speed below average walking pace.
 In these slower streams deposited sediment cannot be removed by natural scouring, but this is not the case for the majority of the UK’s rivers.
 However external, often political, pressure can motivate practitioners to adopt dredging anyway.

 Estimated changes in peak biomass for stream water crowfoot for the UK.
 Environment Agency (2008)